octue/twined/docs/source/index.rst

 which is why we've released this part of our technology stack as open source, to support those principles and help develop a wider ecosystem.

+The main goal is to **help engineers and scientists focus on doing engineering and science** - instead of apis, data cleaning/management, and all this cloud-pipeline-devops-test-ci-ml BS that takes up 90% of a scientist's time, when they should be spending their valuable time researching migratory patterns of birds, or cell structures, or wind turbine performance, or whatever excites them.

 .. _uses: